teretzdev/FilmAgent/FilmAgent/Documentation/Features_Documentation.md

 - **Description**: The script spans a minute, and twelve images are generated at 5-second intervals.

 ### Additional Notes

+- **Edge Cases**:
+  - **Zero Duration**: If the script duration is zero, no images will be generated.
+  - **Very Short Interval**: If the interval is very short (e.g., 1 second), one image will be generated per second.
+  - **Interval Longer than Duration**: If the interval is longer than the total script duration, no images will be generated.

 - **API Rate Limits**:
   Be mindful of API rate limits when using video generator platforms.
 Refer to the `Research.md` file for details on platform-specific limitations.